Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

   > **Note**
   >
-  > The component-based application is created with the first component create request.
+  > The component based application is created with the first component create request.
 This application terminates if there are no running instances.
-  > In the `RUNNING` state, the component-based application creates instances of registered components.
+  > In the `RUNNING` state, the component based application creates instances of registered components.
 The registered component can have multiple instances.

 <a name="application_register"></a>
 ## Application Event Callbacks

-You can control the component-based application execution by [managing the application state events](#application_monitoring).
+You can control the component based application execution by [managing the application state events](#application_monitoring).

 The following table lists the application state change events: